 In 1996, distribution for musicians sucked.
-The only way to get your music sold was to somehow be that 1-in-1000 that signs a deal with a major distributor, who would keep 60% of the net, which was 50% of the gross, and you were left with $1.50 per CD sold, although they were notorious for never paying, and of course you never found out who bought your music, and they would kick you out if you didn’t sell huge numbers in the first few months.
+The only way to get your music sold was to sign a deal with a major distributor, who would keep 60% of the net, which was 50% of the gross, and you were left with $1.50 per CD sold, although they were notorious for never paying, and of course you never found out who bought your music, and they would kick you out if you didn’t sell huge numbers in the first few months.
 So instead of moaning, I just became a distributor.

 It’s easier than ever for you to replace a broken system, and never feel helpless again.

 If you’re offered the shit end of the stick, never forget you can flip the stick around.

 (Then clean it, so it’s not shitty for anyone else again.)